-Do you want to view Google Ads reports in Google Analytics?
-By linking your Ads account to Google Analytics, you’ll be able to better measure how your advertising campaigns are doing and make decisions that’ll grow your business.
+Do you want to find Google Ads reports in Google Analytics 4 (GA4)?
+By linking your Google Ads account to Google Analytics, you’ll be able to better measure how your advertising campaigns are doing and make decisions that’ll grow your business.

-Don’t make the mistake of thinking that you are reaching your goal of more subscribers or sales just because people are clicking on your ads.
+Don’t make the mistake of thinking that you’re reaching your goal of more subscribers or sales just because people are clicking on your ads.

 Instead, use Google Ads reports in Google Analytics to see:

 - Which of your ad campaigns are resulting in conversions

 - What your return on ad spend is for your ads